About

 BIO:

-A native New Yorker now rooted in the Bay Area, she works from two studios — ICB ART on the historic Sausalito waterfront and a backyard garden studio at home.
+A native New Yorker now rooted in the Bay Area, she works from two studios — ICB ART on the historic Sausalito waterfront for the hum of community and a backyard garden studio at home for the solitude.
 She makes work that moves between expressive figuration and botanical abstraction, both shaped by nearly thirty years studying Sogetsu ikebana with master teacher Yoshi Hollis.

 Davis’s work has been juried into exhibitions nationally and internationally, including twice at the de Young Open and twice at the Salon at the Triton Museum.
 She is collected across the United States, Europe, the Middle East, and Australia.